-Council's kerb and gutter assets were revalued as part of the fair valuation requirements and imported into the corporate asset system 30 June 2015 in line with revaluation requirements.
+Council's kerb and gutter assets was revalued as part of the fair valuation requirements; and was imported into the corporate asset system 30 June 2020 in line with revaluation requirements.

-Council's car park, road structures and bridges assets are being revalued as part of the fair valuation requirements.
-The register will be imported into the new corporate asset system by 30 June 2015 in line with revaluation requirements
+Council's car park, road structures and bridges assets are revalued as part of the fair valuation requirements.
+The register was imported into the corporate asset system by 30 June 2020 in line with revaluation requirements.